Lattice Point Asymptotics and Volume Growth on Teichmuller space: The Hodge Norm.

 \end{theorem} Thus, in particular, on compact sets, the modified Hodge metric is equivalent to the Euclidean metric, and then, in view of Lemma~\ref{lemma:Teich:equivalent:to:euc}, the modified Hodge metric on the restriction of a leaf of $\cF^{uu}$ to $\pi^{-1}(\cK)$ is equivalent to the Teichm\"uller metric.

-Note that the lower bound in Theorem~\ref{theorem:hodge:equivalent:to:euclidean} is clear since the modified Hodge norm is always bigger than the Euclidean norm, see (\ref{eq:star:c:alpha:prime:norm}) and (\ref{eq:star:c:beta:prime:norm}).
+Note that the lower bound in Theorem~\ref{theorem:hodge:equivalent:to:euclidean} is clear since up to a constant depending only on $\cK$, the modified Hodge norm is always bigger than the Euclidean norm, see (\ref{eq:star:c:alpha:prime:norm}) and (\ref{eq:star:c:beta:prime:norm}).
 The rest of this subsection will consist of the proof of the upper bound in Theorem~\ref{theorem:hodge:equivalent:to:euclidean}.
-For $q \in \qonetg$, let $\ell(q)$ denote the length of the shortest saddle connection in the flat metric defined by $q$.
+For $q \in \qonetg$, let $\ell_{min}(q)$ denote the length of the shortest saddle connection in the flat metric defined by $q$.

-We will use the following standard fact about Delaunay triangulations: \begin{lemma} Suppose $T$ is the Delaunay triangulation of a surface in $R \in \qonetg$.
-Let $\ell(R)$ denote the length of the shortest saddle connection in $R$.
-Then any saddle connection in $R$ of length at most $\sqrt{2} \ell(R)$ is an edge of $T$. \end{lemma}
+We will use the following standard fact about Delaunay triangulations: \begin{lemma} Suppose $T$ is the Delaunay triangulation of a surface in $q \in \qonetg$.
+Let $\ell_{min}(q)$ denote the length of the shortest saddle connection in $q$.
+Then any saddle connection in $q$ of length at most $\sqrt{2} \ell_{min}(q)$ is an edge of $T$. \end{lemma}

-\bold{Proof.} Let $z_1, \dots, z_n$ denote the zeroes of $R$ (i.e. the conical points in the flat metric).
-For each $z_i$, let the {\em Voronoi polygon} $V_i$ denote the set of points of $R$ that are closer to $z_i$ then to any other $z_j$, $j \ne i$.
+\bold{Proof.} Let $z_1, \dots, z_n$ denote the zeroes of $q$ (i.e. the conical points in the flat metric).
+For each $z_i$, let the {\em Voronoi polygon} $V_i$ denote the set of points of $q$ that are closer to $z_i$ then to any other $z_j$, $j \ne i$.

-Recall that the Delaunay triangulation $T$ of $R$ is dual to the Voronoi diagram in the sense that $z_i$ and $z_j$ are connected by an edge of $T$ if $V_i$ and $V_j$ share a common edge (and also under some conditions if $V_i$ and $V_j$ share a common vertex).
+Recall that the Delaunay triangulation $T$ of $q$ is dual to the Voronoi diagram in the sense that $z_i$ and $z_j$ are connected by an edge of $T$ if $V_i$ and $V_j$ share a common edge (and also under some conditions if $V_i$ and $V_j$ share a common vertex).

-Let $e$ be a saddle connection in $R$, connecting $z_i$ and $z_j$.
+Let $e$ be a saddle connection in $q$, connecting $z_i$ and $z_j$.
 (See Figure~\ref{fig:delaunay}).
 Let $m$ be the midpoint of $e$.
 Let $k$ be such that $d(z_k,m)$ is minimal.
 Suppose $e$ is {\em not} an edge of the Delaunay triangulation $T$.
 Then $k \ne i,j$ and $d(m,z_k) \le d(m,z_i) = \frac{1}{2} d(z_i,z_j)$.
 We may assume that the angle at $m$ between the segments $\overline{m z_i}$ and $\overline{m z_k}$ is smaller then $\pi/2$ (otherwise replace $z_i$ by $z_j$).
 Let $p$ be the point on the segment $\overline{m z_i}$ such that $d(p,m) = d(p, z_k)$.
 Now consider the isosceles acute triangle $\tau$ whose vertices are $m$, $p$ and $z_k$.
 This triangle cannot contain any zeroes (or else $z_k$ would not be the saddle connection closest to $m$).
 Therefore, $d(p,z_k) \le \sqrt{2}d(m,z_k)$.
 Hence,

-Thus, if $e$ is not an edge of the Delaunay triangulation, then $\ell(e) \ge \sqrt{2} \ell(R)$.
+Thus, if $e$ is not an edge of the Delaunay triangulation, then $\ell(e) \ge \sqrt{2} \ell_{min}(q)$.

 \makefig{Proof of Lemma~\ref{lemma:delaunay}.}{fig:delaunay}{ \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup